derrickreimer/hittail-wordpress/readme.txt

 = Do I need to have a HitTail account? =

 Yes.
+This plugin installs the tracking code needed for HitTail to work.
 (Sign up here)[http://www.hittail.com/plans.asp] for a free trial.

 == Screenshots ==

-1. HitTail settings page
+1. The HitTail settings page
-2. Site ID in your HitTail account
+2. Find your site ID in your HitTail account

 == Changelog ==